sab-viewer/sab-viewer/README.md

 It should open and be usable quickly, even when opening text files that are multiple GBs in size.

 ## TODO ##
 * Fix handling of exception in scanner thread.
-(What do we actually want to happen there?)
+(Show in UI and also on console - maybe via logger)
 * support resizing of the text area
 * Add status bar in GUI that shows "scanning...", updating count of line/characters, current position
 * Support switching between Java and System look-and-feel
 * Add scrollbars
 * Support scrolling with mouse wheel (also shift + wheel to scroll left, right)
-* Do we need to handle navigation is special way while scanning is still in progress?
+* Do we need to handle navigation special while scanning is still in progress?
   E.g. Should we prohibit using CTRL+END or should it just jump to the latest scanned line?
 * Add print-outs/logging, with statistics about performance: size of file, time to scan it, time to seek etc...
 Or maybe put it into GUI
 * support specification of encoding to open file